Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: -assemblages and Resource Modalities

-for a symmetric monoidal category $\mathcal{D}$.
-The notation is $((\mathsf{F}_l, \mathsf{n}), (\mathsf{F}_r, \mathsf{o}), \mathcal{D}) : \mathcal{C} \to \mathcal{C}$, where $\mathsf{n}$ and $\mathsf{o}$ are components of $\mathsf{F}_l$ and $\mathsf{F}_r$ respectively \footnote{Sometimes we would just write $(\mathsf{F}_l, \mathsf{F}_r, \mathcal{D}) : \mathcal{C} \to \mathcal{C}$ assuming that the letters $\mathsf{n}$ and $\mathsf{o}$ are already reserved for the components of a left and a right adjoint respectively.}. \end{definition} The key observation is that the composite $\mathsf{F}_l \circ \mathsf{F}_r : \mathcal{C} \to \mathcal{C}$ is a symmetric lax monoidal comonad and we shall refer to such composites as modalities on an SMC $\mathcal{C}$.
+The key observation is that the composite $\mathsf{F}^{\natural} \circ \mathsf{F}^{\sharp} : \mathcal{C} \to \mathcal{C}$ is a symmetric lax monoidal comonad.
 Although the notion of a modality coincides with the notion of a monoidal adjunction, we proceed with the term ``modality'' inspired by Yetter \cite{yetter1990quantales}, who used this name for a quantic conucleus over a (commutative) quantale, whose formal properties coincide with the properties of (symmetric) lax monoidal comonads.
 For comparison, Melli{\`e}s and Tabareau \cite{mellies2007resource, mellies2010resource} call such adjunctions ``resource modalities'', but further we will consider a broader class of comonadic modal operators, so we reserve the term ``resource modality'' only for the modalities dealing with resource management policies.

 As Benton showed in \cite[Theorem 3, Theorem 8]{benton1994mixed}, every linear category induces a symmetric monoidal adjunction between an SMCC and a Cartesian closed category.
 Such adjunctions are called \emph{linear-non-linear models}, and they are an instance of the concept of a modality.
-However, as it is was discussed in \cite{mellies2009categorical}, one can weaken the definition of a linear-non-linear model and construct the desired adjunction between an SMCC and a Cartesian category, not necessarily admitting exponential objects.
-We are in favour the latter way since it is less restrictive.
+However, as it was discussed in \cite{mellies2009categorical}, one can weaken the definition of a linear-non-linear model and construct the desired adjunction between an SMCC and a Cartesian category, not necessarily admitting exponential objects.
+We are in favour of the latter way since it is less restrictive.
+Benton built his linear-non-linear models by taking the adjunction between an SMCC $\mathcal{C}$ and the co-Kleisli category $\mathcal{C}_{\bang}$, which happens to be Cartesian closed.
+But this approach is not transferable for a non-exponential $\bang_s$ since the co-Kleisli category $\mathcal{C}_{\bang_s}$ is not necessarily an SMC generally.
+Thus, Eilenberg-Moore categories have more favourable properties for us.

-In this section we will show that every Cocteau category can be also viewed as an SMCC equipped with symmetric monoidal adjunctions of a particular kind.
+In this section we will show that every $\Sigma$-assemblage can be also viewed as an SMCC equipped with symmetric monoidal adjunctions of a particular kind and left morphisms between them.